Recuperator or supply and exhaust system: which is better?

 Price | Average–high | High |

-Which system to choose for a home, office, apartment
+Which system to choose for your home, office, apartment

-For a one-room or small house — a household recuperator is suitable: low costs, comfort, heat is retained.
+- For one-room or small houses — a household recuperator is suitable: low costs, comfort, heat is retained.

-For commercial premises or kitchens — you need a supply and exhaust unit with filtration, fans and an air conditioning system.
+- For commercial premises or kitchens - a supply/exhaust unit with filtration, fans and an air conditioning system is required.

 Expert conclusions and advice: pros and cons